 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 Vaccines will only be used if they are approved by the MHRA.

-So far, thousands of people have been given a Covid-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
-No long-term complications have been reported.
+So far, thousands of people have been given a Covid-19 vaccine and reports of serious side effects, such as allergic reactions and blood clots, have been very rare.

 When can I get the Covid-19 vaccine?

-You will be contacted when it's your turn to get the Covid-19 vaccine.
+If you are under 45 years old and not in the top nine cohorts, please wait.
+You will be told when it's your turn to get the Covid-19 vaccine.
 Please don’t contact the NHS to seek a vaccine before then.

 You just need to make sure that you are registered with a local GP and your contact details are up to date.